Fort Corcoran: Camp life

 Due to Fort Corcoran's large size and proximity to Georgetown, duty as part of the fort's garrison was less of a hardship than it was at many of the more isolated forts in the defenses of Washington, such as Fort Greble.
 Morale and sanitation officers often visited Fort Corcoran, and leave to visit Georgetown or Washington was sometimes granted to both officers and enlisted men.
 Men at the fort served in regimental bands or played baseball in their spare time between periods of infantry and gunnery drill.
-Due to Fort Corcoran's location behind the Arlington Line, however, drill was not as intense as at many front-line fort.
+Due to Fort Corcoran's location behind the Arlington Line, however, drill was not as intense as at many front-line forts.

 Much of the work at the fort dealt with maintenance and renovation of the original structure, which had been hurriedly thrown up in the wake of the Union advance into Arlington after the secession of Virginia.
 An 1864 report by Brigadier General Richard Delafield, chief of the U.S. Army Corps of Engineers lists an extensive series of improvements made to the fort over the previous year.
 This work was typically done by the soldiers of the garrison, who supplied much of the labor for all of the defenses protecting Washington.
 At Fort Corcoran, Delafield reported, "one magazine has been rebuilt and the other two reinforced; a new bomb-proof 158 feet long has been built; interior revetment repaired; embrasures newly revetted, and seven new platforms and embrasures made."
 At Fort Corcoran, however, some of the work was done by contracted laborers or freed slaves, thus freeing much of the garrison for leisure time.

 Duty was not entirely idyllic, however.
 Due to the fort's proximity to Georgetown, clashes between soldiers on leave and civilians were inevitable.
 On March 7, 1866, Edward N. Lucas, a local resident, complained that "he was assaulted and badly beaten by colored soldiers from Fort Corcoran at the Aqueduct Bridge yesterday."